-- Is there a migration partner involved?
-Have a right migration partner.
+9. Is there a migration partner involved?
+Have the right migration partner.
 It is the key to a successful and hassle-free migration experience.

-- Will the UI be affected?
+12. Will the UI be affected?
 Ensure that the UI stays intact, and if you are working on any change then notify your users beforehand.
-An unexpected change in UI can confuse the existing users generate undesirable UX friction.
+An unexpected change in UI can confuse the existing users and generate undesirable UX friction.

 13. Are emails and notifications turned off?
 Make sure that emails and notifications are not triggered during the migration.
 They will fill the inbox of your users and lead to a bad experience.

 14. Is the support staff ready?
 Redress your customers’ grievances quickly.
 It will strengthen your customers’ trust in your brand.
 Ensure to have a grievance redressal mechanism.